 This Great Victoria Street pub is one of the most famous pubs in Belfast thanks to a cracking atmosphere and vintage decor that remains true to the pub’s 1820s roots.

 The design of this place really is something special, with the striking polychromatic tiles of the exterior the first thing that strikes visitors.

-Housed in a timber-framed building dating back to 1680, The Dirty Onion is a pub that blends traditional and modern to perfection.
+Housed in a timber-framed building dating back to 1680, The Dirty Onion is one of a handful of Belfast pubs that blends traditional and modern to perfection.